İzmir: Education

+Historically, the education network in İzmir consisted of vocation-oriented national schools, and minority colleges that taught in foreign languages.
+There was no modern higher education institution until the founding of the Ionian University by the occupation forces in 1920.
+It was organized by the Greek mathematician and close friend of Albert Einstein, Constantin Carathéodory, on the instructions of the Greek government.
+However, it never operated due to the Greek defeat in the Greco-Turkish War.
+The novel Republic did not establish any counterpart as the government centered the resources on bolstering the educational infrastructure in Ankara, the new capital under construction.
+Established in 1944, the İzmir Higher Economy and Trade School was the first operational university.
+It was later converted to a social sciences school prior to its eventual merger with the Dokuz Eylül University.

 Public universities

 The Ege University was founded by the Turkish government in 1955.
 To this day, it remains the largest and the most influential university in İzmir.
 The subsequent Dokuz Eylül University is an alternative prominent generalist school.

 Another government initiative, the İzmir Institute of Technology, albeit not located within the urban sprawl, is considered a compelling university in terms of research opportunities.
 Offering a scant variety of science degrees, it is the only university in the city where all programmes are taught in English.